Hakeem-Taha-06/6502-emu/README.md

 ---
 ## Debug UI
 Uses ImGui Docking version to render several debugging/control windows including:
-- **Control:** for loading a raw binary file, changing emulation speed, offsetting the default color pallete *(looks cool)* and controlling the execution of the emulator by single-stepping or specifying a number of cycles to execute or executing until the program counter reaches a certain address.
+- **Control:** for loading a raw binary file, changing emulation speed, offsetting the default color palette *(looks cool)* and controlling the execution of the emulator by single-stepping or specifying a number of cycles to execute or executing until the program counter reaches a certain address.
 - **Memory:** a live memory viewer which highlights the program counter with yellow and has the ability to follow it during execution. highlights the stack pointer with cyan. can jump to specific addresses.
 - **CPU:** live display of the cpu registers and status flags.
 - **Disassembly:** shows the disassembled portion of a chunk of memory, by default follows the program counter, can navigate with `<` / `>` or enter an address to jump to